ashirhash/notemon/README.md

 (A port which does not conflict with your React application)

-Go to package.json in the root directory and add the same port as the proxy key, for example:
+Go to package.json in the root directory and add the same port as the proxy key, for example if you set `PORT=3001`, then set:

 `"proxy": "http://localhost:3001"`